nf-core/airrflow/docs/usage/FAQ.md

 Since TCRs do not undergo somatic hypermutation, TCR clones are defined strictly by identical junction regions.
 For this reason, the `--clonal_threshold` parameter should be set to 0 for TCR data.

 ## How to include BCR lineage tree computation?

 BCR lineage tree computation is performed using the Immcantation package [Dowser](https://dowser.readthedocs.io/).
 This step is skipped by default because it can be time-consuming depending on the size of the input data and the size of the clonal groups.
 To enable lineage tree computation, add the `--lineage_trees` parameter and set it to be `true`.
 You can easily add lineage tree computation to a previous analysis by re-running the pipeline with the `-resume` so all the previous analysis steps are cached and not recomputed.

 Dowser supports different methods for the lineage tree computation, `raxml` is the default but you can set other methods with the `--lineage_tree_builder` parameter, and provide the software executable with the `--lineage_tree_exec` parameter.

-## How to costumize the analysis and figures?
+## How to customize the analysis and figures?

 nf-core/airrflow is a standardized pipeline that performs the different computational analysis steps and provides standard figures for a first data exploration.
-The computations results (e.g. clonal inference, mutation frequency analysis) are stored in the output AIRR rearrangement repertoire files in newly generated columns under `clonal_analysis/define_clones/all_repertoires`.
 You can use these Airrflow results as input for customized analyses using R and the Immcantation tools.
 You can find the tutorial for Immcantation's single-cell V(D)J analysis [here](https://immcantation.readthedocs.io/en/stable/getting_started/10x_tutorial.html).